day8/dockerfiles-for-ci-images/README.md

 ## Editors

-Usually editing of source files is outside of the container and either synced with [Okteto]([Okteto](https://okteto.com/)) or checked out with Git in the case of GitHub Actions.
+Usually editing of source files is done outside of the container and either synced with [Okteto]([Okteto](https://okteto.com/)) or checked out with Git in the case of GitHub Actions.

 However, on rare occasions it may be useful to shell into the container to edit a file.
 To make such